VOLUNTEER & SERVE.

 What do you actually do?

-We focus primarily on searches for lost and missing persons in a wilderness or non-urban environment.
-We can and have worked on searches ranging from a neighborhood search for a missing child to large, multi-day incidents utilizing hundreds of volunteers searching thousands of acres.
+We focus primarily on searches for lost and missing persons and rescues of persons in distress in wilderness or similar environments.
+We can and have worked on incidents ranging from a neighborhood search for a missing child to large, multi-day incidents utilizing hundreds of volunteers covering thousands of acres.

 From time to time, we also put our skills to use in public service providing communications and support for events such as running and cycling races.
-In addition, we have close partnerships with many local emergency management agencies and have assisted with disaster relief during a variety of natural disasters.
+In addition, we have close partnerships with many local emergency management agencies and have assisted with operation during a variety of natural disasters.

 The Mountaineer Area Rescue Group responds to most requests for assistance from responsible agencies including police, fire and emergency management.